-The powers that be both in Silicon Valley and Washington, D.C. definitely aren’t gold bugs.
-They are instead enthusiastic digital bugs who dream of overseeing a totally cashless economy.
+The powers that be both in Silicon Valley and Washington, D.C. aren’t gold bugs.
+They are instead enthusiastic digital bugs who dream of overseeing a cashless economy.

-While the utility and convenience of digital payments in the internet age can’t be denied, neither can the risks of digital deplatforming, tracking, theft, lost passwords, etc. Holding at least some significant tangible wealth (hard money) offline, outside of the banking system, is the ultimate form on insurance against such risks.
+While the utility and convenience of digital payments in the Internet age can’t be denied, neither can the risks of digital de-platforming, tracking, theft, lost passwords, etc. Holding at least some significant tangible wealth (hard money) offline, outside of the banking system, is the ultimate form of insurance against such risks.

 Stefan Gleason is President of Money Metals Exchange, the company recently named "Best Overall Online Precious Metals Dealer" by Investopedia.
 A graduate of the University of Florida, Gleason is a seasoned business leader, investor, political strategist, and grassroots activist.
 Gleason has frequently appeared on national television networks such as CNN, FoxNews, and CNBC and in hundreds of publications such as the Wall Street Journal, TheStreet, and Seeking Alpha.